 1. Language related activities: Language related activities are conducted to help students in improving their command on English.
-This was specially done to improve communication skills of the students from the rural background.
+This is specially done to improve communication skills of the students from the rural background.
 Special sessions are conducted in conversational English.
 Debates are conducted on the latest topics to train students to speak fluently.
 Students listen to recorded speeches to improve their pronunciation.
-2. Counselling services strengthened: A full time Counsellor was appointed and a special room was provided so that counselling session could be held in total privacy.
-Students are informed about the timings when counselling would be available in the premises.
+2. Counselling services strengthened: A full time Counsellor is appointed and a special room was provided so that counselling session could be held in total privacy.
+Students are informed about the timings when counsellor would be available in the premises.
 The Counsellor on many occasions went a step ahead and helped the students to meet practicing doctors dealing in alcoholism or psychological problems.
 If need be, the parents are called to help the counsellor in understanding the issue.
 3. Mentoring system initiated: individual Faculty members were given the charge of a group of students class-wise.
-A separate timetable is prepared for conducting mentoring sessions.
 A report on mentoring session conducted need to be submitted to IQAC.
 4. Systematic feedback mechanism created: A systematic feedback mechanism is created to help the institution to understand its drawbacks and to take right measures to rectify them.
 Students are given printed feedback forms and are allowed to fill them without divulging their identity.
 These are then scrutinized by the committee headed by the Principal to take corrective measures.
 A Suggestion cum Complaint box is prominently displayed so that students can drop in their suggestions and grievances.
 5. Research culture strengthened: The teachers are encouraged to register themselves for Ph.D.
 To develop this culture among the teachers, the institution organised talks on Research related topics.
 The faculty is also encouraged to publish research articles in reputed journals.
-6. MOUs initiated: MOUs help the institution to have a long-standing relationship with other organisations.
-7. Increase use of ICT in college functioning: Use of ICT and its regular functioning is gaining significance.
+6. MOUs initiated: Letter of understanding are initiated with three chartered accountancy firms to promote hands on training in practical aspects of accounting.
+7. Bird Dip: As a part of green initiative and a step towards environmental awareness, A Bird Dip was installed.
+8. Increased use of ICT in college functioning: Use of ICT and its regular functioning is gaining significance.
 The college has introduced free Wi-Fi facility in the campus which is available to all the students.
 They can access the internet for reading, research and for data collection.
 There is also an electronic screen that displays all the notices for the forthcoming events.
 Photographs of events completed successfully and photos of Winners of various events and games are displayed on the electronic screen.
 This encourages students to participate in large numbers as well as keeps them updated on the activities of the college.
-CCTVs are installed in all the classrooms and corridors to maintain more security and safety to the students.
+CCTVs are installed in all the classrooms